DataDog/documentation/content/en/real_user_monitoring/session_replay/browser/troubleshooting.md

 Session Replay does not support:

 - The following HTML elements: `iframe without srcDoc`, `video`, `audio`, or `canvas`
   - To render iFrames in Session Replay, it's necessary to separately instrument the iFrame code.
 For iFrames that span across domains, enable `usePartitionedCrossSiteSessionCookie: true` to ensure they are associated with the correct session.
-While iFrames and their parent windows will appear as distinct entities within the same session, embedding iFrame replays directly into their parent windows is not currently supported.
+After correct instrumentation, iFrames and their parent windows appear as distinct entities within the same session, embedding iFrame replays directly into their parent windows is not supported.

 - The [Web Animations API][7]